On the Impact of Control Signaling in RIS-Empowered Wireless Communications

 \subsection{Reliability evaluation}

-In this section, we evaluate the reliability of the control packets.
-The content of each control packet depends on the kind of control packet considered and on the communication paradigms employed, as we will describe throughout the section.
-Without loss of generality, we assume that the $i$-th control packet toward entity $k$ comprises a total of $b_i^{(k)}$ informative bits.
-Accordingly, we can express the probability of error of a single packet by means of an outage event, obtaining
+The reliability of the control packets depends on their informative content, the time reserved for their transmission, and the bandwidth of the \gls{cc}.
+With equal transmission time and bandwidth, transmitting a high informative packet is less reliable than a low informative packet; similarly, increasing the time reserved leads to higher reliability.
+We account for this behavior via the outage probability of the $i$-the control packet intended to entity $k\in\{u,r\}$, which is given by

-where $\tau_{i}^{(k)}$ is the time employed by the transmission of the $i$-th control packet intended for entity $k\in\{u,r\}$, and $B_c$ is the \gls{cc} transmission bandwidth.
-According to the assumption on the channel distribution, eq.~\eqref{eq:outagepe} can be rewritten as
+where $i =1,2$ refers to the INI or SET packet, respectively; $b_i^{(k)}$ is the amount of informative bits, $\tau_{i}^{(k)}$ is the reserved time for transmission, and $B_k$ is the \gls{cc} bandwidth.
+Following the channel model in Section~\ref{sec:model},~\eqref{eq:outagepe} can be rewritten as